-Karen Mumford is a Professor who specialises in labour economics and human resource management.
+Karen Mumford specialises in labour economics and human resource management.
 She received her PhD from the Australian National University (ANU).
 Karen has been the Chair of the Royal Economic Society (RES) Women's Committee, Convenor of the UK Work Pensions and Economics Group (WPEG), a Harkness Fellow and a Leverhulme Fellow.
 She is currently an elected Member of the RES Council, a Fellow of the Royal Society of Arts (FRSA) and an IZA Research Fellow.
 She was appointed CBE for services to Economics and Labour Market Diversity in the 2016 New Year’s Honours List.

 Karen’s research is concerned with labour economics and human resource management, her research topics include: wage bargaining; industrial disputation; employment dynamics; the relative labour market position of women; job satisfaction; implications from considering networks; and consequences from using the family as the unit of analysis.

 - "Pay and Well-Being in the NHS: The Role of Networks" with Anna Einarsdottir and Yvonne Berks.

 - “Workplace Selection and Gender Pay Gaps in Britain” with Peter N. Smith.

 - “On the Recognition of Research Excellence for Lecturers in UK Economics: Outputs, Gender and Inclusivity” with Richard McManus and Cristina Sechel.